-Study drugs and study drug formulations will be provided as described in Section 8.1.
+Study drugs and study drug formulations will be provided as described in Section [8.1](#).

-Dose regimens for study drugs are described in Table 2.b.
+Dose regimens for study drugs are described in [Table 2.b](#) and [Table 2.d](#).

-After initial morning dosing on Day 1 of Period 2, each subsequent study drug dose will be administered within \pm 1 hour of dosing time established on Day 1 of Period 2.
+After initial morning dosing of mefenamic acid on Day 1 of Period 2, each subsequent first daily dose will be administered within \pm 1 hour of dosing time established on Day 1 of Period 2.
+Each subsequent dose on the same day will be approximately 6 hours after the morning dose on that day.